metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1beta1_manifest.md

 Optional:

 - `api_url` (String) The Webex Teams API URL i.e. https://webexapis.com/v1/messages
-- `http_config` (Attributes) The HTTP client's configuration.
-You must use this configuration to supply the bot token as part of the HTTP 'Authorization' header. (see [below for nested schema](#nestedatt--spec--receivers--webex_configs--http_config))
+- `http_config` (Attributes) The HTTP client's configuration.You must use this configuration to supply the bot token as part of the HTTP 'Authorization' header. (see [below for nested schema](#nestedatt--spec--receivers--webex_configs--http_config))
 - `message` (String) Message template
 - `send_resolved` (Boolean) Whether to notify about resolved alerts.